SyedaFatimaShah-23/Customer-Churn-Prediction--Vortextech/README.md

-# Customer-Churn-Prediction
+# Customer Churn Prediction

-# Customer Churn Prediction Using Machine Learning
+using Machine learning
 This project focuses on building a machine learning classification model to predict whether a telecom customer is likely to churn or continue using the service.
 I performed data preprocessing, feature encoding, model training, and evaluation using different classification algorithms.

 # Models Used